Jeffrey-Ede/Atomic-Force-Microscopy/README.md

 ### Description:

-MagPowSup.vi allows the user to enter algebraic coeffients describing to describe the 3D evolution of a magnetic field vector.
+MagPowSup.vi allows the user to enter algebraic coeffients describing the 3D evolution of a magnetic field vector.
 The other instruments are subVIs.
 The code has not been tested yet due to technical difficulties with the AFM.

 ### Features: